Botanical Name: Crassula ovata

 Water: Allow soil to dry out slightly between waterings, but don't allow the soil to get completely dry.
 Dropped leaves or brown spots on leaves are signs that the plant needs more water.

-Humidity: Average room humidity.
+Humidity: Average room humidity (about 40% relative humidity).
 Will tolerate dry air.

 Temperature: Average room temperatures 60-75°F/15-24°C